 We encourage everyone starting from their very first local swim meet through to our Performance swimmers competing at Regional and National level.
-With four English National champions in 2018 ranging from ages 18 to 62 years, the Club prides itself on providing a supportive club environment that enables all swimmers, regardless of age, to reach their full competitive potential.
-As of December 2018, 18 of our current members held over 100 Beds County long course and short course records on distances ranging from 50m to 1,500m.
+With seven Performance swimmers qualifying for the 2019 British or National championships and fifteen for the English National Masters, the Club prides itself on providing a supportive club environment that enables all swimmers, regardless of age, to reach their full competitive potential.
+As of November 2019, five of our current Performance and fourteen of our Masters and Seniors Age Group members held over 100 Beds County long course and short course records on distances ranging from 50m to 1,500m.

 If you are interested in joining, contact either the Club’s Secretary or Masters Secretary.
 Read here for more about us or click on any of the drop down menus for much more information.

 For the sixth successive year our Men’s Team has finished in the Top 20 whilst our Ladies have leap frogged up to 48th position, having only made the top 100 for the first time in 2018.
 Our Men were the highest ranking in both the East Region and Beds County whilst our Ladies were the 2nd highest female team in the County behind South Beds.

 Read here for a detailed report summarising everyone’s individual scores

 Congratulations to everyone who has improved on their personal best times, be at our recent Team Luton Open swim meets, National Arena League fixtures or East Region championships.